Beginning with this

 E9).
 These conditions led to an early snow-melt,

-and to a continuation of well above average temperatures during April across
+and to a continuation of well above average temperatures during May across much

 anomalies reflect departures from the 1981-2010 base period.